amaslovs/amaslovs.github.io/_tabs/about.md

 Hei!
 My name is **Aleksandrs Maslovs**.

 All and all I have more than 10 years experience in software development and software architecture.
 Mainly focusing on .NET C# and Azure Cloud.
+Extensive knowledge and experiance of implementing solutions that use SIRI-CEN and NeTEx-CEN standards.

 In my career I have experience in training junior developers, leading small developer teams, working directly with customer and taking ownership of solutions that I'm passionate about.